sandyarmstrong/OrbitalCommand/README.md

 Now all I have to do is edit to be friendlier to QA and I have lovely Markdown release notes.
 I use that as my annotation for the new release tag.
 When I create the release build, the build machine uses the annotation as the body of the Github Release it generates.
-That triggers a webhook event, and another service (to be released soon I hope) shoots off an HTML email that includes information including an HTMLized version of the Markdown release notes.
+That triggers a webhook event, and [HookHub](https://github.com/litl/hookhub) shoots off an HTML email that includes information including an HTMLized version of the Markdown release notes.

 Now I'm happy. :-)